Social and Emotional Wellness

 Studies have shown that social and emotional competence are as critical to college and workplace success as academic skills.
 At Denver Jewish Day School, our whole-child approach to education includes social and emotional learning.
 Our counselors can be found in the classroom, engaging with a small group of students, or meeting one-on-one with students of all ages.
 We provide services for all students in K-12.

-To contact our licensed psychologist Dr. Rachel Gall, click here.
+To contact our licensed psychologist Dr. Natalie Mohan, click here.

 What is Social Emotional Learning (SEL)?